 Michael Tran – Engagement rate: 53.39%

-Bay area food blogger Michael Tran is the food micro influencer with the highest engagement rate.
+Again, Michael Tran is the food micro-influencer with the highest engagement rate.

 His fun, adorable and pastel-coloured creations maintain the interest of his followers.
 Although the popularity of Korean foods and kawaii baking has soared in recent years, Tran’s success can also be attributed to his eye-catching Instagram feed.
 Tran has an impressive Instagram engagement rate of 53.39%, which beats that of most major influencers by a thousand miles.

 The highest-earning fitness micro-influencers

 Working as a coach/ personal trainer, writer and athlete, Megan Callaway has amassed 90K followers interested in accompanying her on her fitness journey.
 Her Instagram feed shares workout advice along with workout routines and motivational posts.

 Callaway could earn up to £2,217 for a sponsored Instagram post, story and reel combined.

 The fitness micro-influencers with the highest engagement rates

 Kim Ngo is a personal trainer, Nike trainer and DJ from London whose goal is to increase diversity in fitness.
 Ngo has the highest engagement rate of all fitness micro-influencers on the list, at 7.19%.

 How micro-influencers can monetise their channels